geo-fluid-dynamics/phaseflow-fenics/README.md

     python3 -m pytest -v -s -k "not debug"

 ## Some Docker details
-Pull the image and run the container with Docker

-    docker run -ti zimmerman/phaseflow-fenics:latest

-Or run the container with access to a shared folder (shared between the host and the container)
+To share a folder between the host container, and to name the container for future use (with start/stop), enter

-    docker run -ti -v $(pwd):/home/fenics/shared zimmerman/phaseflow-fenics:latest

-If you plan to use this container repeatedly, then instead use this command to also give it a name

     docker run -ti -v $(pwd):/home/fenics/shared --name phaseflow-fenics zimmerman/phaseflow-fenics:latest

-After exiting the container, you can start it again with

-    docker start phaseflow-fenics

-You can confirm that the container is running with

-    docker ps

-or list all containers (running or not) with

-    docker ps -a

 To enter a bash terminal inside of the running container